-On the Friedberg Direct Metatrader 4 demo account the information displayed is in real-time and projects accurate rates.
+On the Friedberg Direct Metatrader 4 and MetaTrader 5 demo account the information displayed is in real-time and projects accurate rates.
 The tool is very common and used worldwide by brokers on all types of markets – Forex, stocks, bonds, commodities and indices trading.
 Due to the fact that there is not real money that is been put in, it is often called “Paper money”, “Monopoly money” etc.

 Should you use paper trading?